younata/coz-e/src/build_log/chapter_5.md

 The fuselage sides need a form to rest on, otherwise they'll sag and not be the correct side.
 Per plans, I got a large sheet of masonite, and used it to create forms for the 2 fuselage sides.
 I did this by ripping it into 2x 21 inch wide by 8 foot long sheets, keeping the scrap.
 The scrap will be used to extend the width of these sheets to the necessary 102.5 inches.

+## Upper Longerons

+Status: Tables are aligned and leveled.
+FJA, FJB, and FJC jigs are screwed into the tables.

+Tip: The plans say to epoxy the long strips of spruce, let those cure, then add on the stiffener & doublers.
+Instead, do everything at once.

+The upper longerons (one for each side) are made of 3 long strips of 1" by 0.25" by 105" sitka spruce.
+Along with a stiffener and 2 doublers, also made of spruce.
+Because these will go on top of the foam for the fuselage sides, they need to have a slightly tighter curve than the fuselage sides.
+This is done by laying FJA, FJB, and FJC on their sides, adding a bit extra space at the ends of FJA and FJC.

 ## Log

 - 2022-06-05, 2022-06-06 - 3D printed FJD jigs & FJA template jig.